pgbouncer/pgbouncer/doc/config.md

 Only a few settings are available here.

-Note that when `auth_file` is in play, if a user is defined in this section but not listed in `auth_file`, pgBouncer will attempt to use `auth_query` to find a password for that user.
-If `auth_query` is not configured, pgBouncer will pretend the user exists and fail to return "no such user" messages to the client, but neither will it accept any provided password.
+Note that when `auth_file` configured, if a user is defined in this section but not listed in `auth_file`, pgBouncer will attempt to use `auth_query` to find a password for that user if `auth_user` is set.
+If `auth_user` is not set, pgBouncer will pretend the user exists and fail to return "no such user" messages to the client, but neither will it accept any provided password.

 ### pool_mode